DeepLearningDTU/02456-deep-learning-with-PyTorch/README.md

 You need Nvidia and nvidia-docker installed for this.

 Make sure you have Nvidia's drivers installed for your system.
-The folowing instructions will install CUDA and NVIDA drivers on ubuntu 16.04.
+The following instructions will install CUDA and Nvida drivers on Ubuntu 16.04.
 Adjust as appropriate.

 ```